-But this is not the whole story; the Bible paints this amazing picture of a partnership between God and humanity to steward and redeem.
+But this is not the whole story; the Bible paints an amazing picture of a partnership between God and humanity, to both steward and redeem.
 Not in any way an equal partnership, but one in which humanity has the privilege of working hand in hand with God.

 This is the purpose of Severn – to work hand in hand with God to contribute to the spiritual, social and cultural well-being of our city and region.
 Limitless in its expression, this purpose can be fulfilled in the smallest details of our daily lives and in the broadest terms that large groups of people can collectively achieve.